zaidfayaz/React/react_practice/1-Introduction.md

 - The placement of the error boundary also matters as it controls of the entire app should have the fall-back UI Or just the component causing the problem
 - It provides a way to gracefully handle error in application code

+            Higher Order Component - HOC
+A pattern where a function takes a component as an argument and returns a new component

+ex
+const NewComponent = higherOrderComponent( orginal component) const EnhanceComponent = higherOrderComponent( orginal component)

+const ironMan = withSuit(TonyStark)
 >